-It only started to make some semblance of sense when I remembered (and believe me I’ve tried to forget every day since he was sacked) that the club I support, Liverpool football club, hired Roy Hodgson as manager in July 2010.
+It only started to make some semblance of sense when I remembered that Liverpool football club hired Roy Hodgson as manager in July 2010.

 So the only lesson here is one I already knew: that football clubs make mistakes.
 But in the case of Manchester United hiring David Moyes there didn’t seem to be any logical reasons as to why they would make such a gaffe.